Travel Advice #2: What To Take

 • Extra Apps

-Skyscanner app is great for researching airline flights as you can compare different airlines over a variety of dates.
-Uber and Grab are both good apps for ordering a taxi, but you do pay a surcharge for this service.
+Skyscanner app is great for researching airline flights, as you can compare different airlines over a variety of dates.
+Uber and Grab are both good apps for ordering a taxi, but you pay a surcharge for this service.
 SkyViewFree is personally one of my favorite apps for seeing all the planets and knowing where the sun or moon will rise above the horizon.
-Dropbox is another favorite free app for storing data online: JPG images, PDF documents, EPUB eBooks, etc.
+Dropbox is another fav app for storing data online, from JPEG images to PDF docs and MP3 music.

 • Flash Drive

-I advise taking a 64GB flash drive.
-Many hostels have a public access computer where you can transfer images from your phone to the USB flash drive for safe storage.
-As needed, you can delete these pics from your phone to save the memory space for taking more amazing photos.
+Many hostels have a public access computer where you can transfer images from your phone to the USB flash drive for safe storage; clearing memory space for more pics.

 • Power Bank

-I recommend having a power bank to keep your electronic gadgets charged for a few days away from electricity.
-I used a Jackery Bolt 6000 mAh Charger, which has a built-in lightning cable tip for my iPhone 5, and a micro-USB tip for my UV Pen – so no extra cables to fumble with.
+Take a power bank to keep your electronic gadgets charged for a few days away from electricity.
+I used a Jackery Bolt 6000 mAh Charger, which has a built-in lightning cable tip for my iPhone 5, and a micro-USB tip for my UV Pen—so no extra cables to fumble with.

 • Electrical Adapter

-Many foreign countries have a different prong-shape for their electrical wall outlets, I recommend getting a universal adapter that fits all outlets and has a USB port.
-I used a LOOP World Adapter, which can be used in more than 150 countries and can charge three devices at once with an AC socket (for my laptop) and dual USB charging ports.
+Many foreign countries have a different prong-shape electrical wall outlet.
+Take a universal adapter that fits all outlets and has a USB port, such as the LOOP World Adapter, which can be used in over 150 countries.

 • Electrical Cables